iffy-pi/CodingPortfolio/C-CSVParser/README.md

 The decision was made to maintain the current implementation as the above solution would result in an extra character iteration to be done on every word that needs to be stripped.
 This would introduce an additional time complexity for every word to be parsed, with the benefits only being to words with several quotes.
 The additional time complexity for the solution was determined to be of more detriment than the additional space complexity incurred by wasting characters.

-Perhaps a future iteration can introduce a flag to be able to control if the string should be doubly sanitized to remove the wasted space.
+A future iteration can introduce a flag to be able to control if the string should be doubly sanitized to remove the wasted space.

 # Testing and Verification
 ## Testing Process and How to Run.